 We now find ourselves in a ‘golden age for Chinese international real estate investment.
 With increasing disposable incomes, more upper/middle-class retail buyers, and GDP growth at around 7% per year the most popular method for preserving wealth is to invest in property abroad.
 Indeed, Chinese investment totaled $16.1 billion in overseas real estate in the first half of 2016, more than double the amount in the same period last year, reported real estate consultancy firm CBRE.

 Canada has long been associated with the property from the Chinese perspective and is now the third most popular choice behind the US and Australia.
-With its strong housing market, attractive lifestyle, and quality infrastructure the cosmopolitan cities of Toronto, Vancouver, and Montreal all boast significant Han Chinese populations.
+With their strong housing market, attractive lifestyle, and quality infrastructure the cosmopolitan cities of Toronto, Vancouver, and Montreal all boast significant Han Chinese populations.

 Demand Continues to Rising